DuckDB Spatial Architecture & Fundamentals

 Thread & Memory Tuning

-Spatial workloads scale linearly with available cores until memory bandwidth becomes the bottleneck.
+Spatial workloads scale with available cores until memory bandwidth becomes the bottleneck.
 Configure thread pools and memory ceilings at connection initialization:

 import duckdb